Sufrostico/perl6-wiringpi/README.md

 ## Current status

+ - Tested with WiringPi version 2.3.9.
- - Only the main functions of the library has been mapped using the NativeCall library.
+ - Only the main functions of the library have been mapped using NativeCall.
  - SPI is works.
  - I2C, Serial, Shift and SoftTone are there but untested.